kimwalisch/primecount/doc/Hard-Special-Leaves.md

 out to perform best so far is to get rid of the binary indexed tree data structure, which speeds up the sieving part of the algorithm by a factor of O(log n / log log n) and count the number of unsieved elements by simply iterating over the sieve array.

-There are many known optimizations that can be used to speedup counting e.g.:
+There are many known optimizations that can be used to speedup counting:

 * Using the [POPCNT instruction](https://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
   in combination with a bit sieve array allows counting many unsieved sieve